binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta hello I'm the project maker an
+Binay Bhusan Mohanta hello I'm the project maker and